NicolasH2/ggdendroplot/README.md

 An [R](https://www.r-project.org) package that draws highly modifiable dendrograms in [ggplot2](https://ggplot2.tidyverse.org/).
 The dendrogram can easily be modified and added to an existing ggplot object. ggdendroplot takes as an input the output of the R [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/stats-package.html) function hclust().
 It vizualizes the clustering using ggplot2's geom_path layers.

 # Installation
-Install the ggdendroplot package from the git repository:
+Install the package from the git repository:
 ``` r
 devtools::install_github("solatar/ggdendroplot")
 ```